Watch the author walk through the problem step-by-step

 Problem-Solving and Proactivity: You should demonstrate strong problem-solving skills and a proactive approach.
 This includes anticipating potential challenges in your designs and suggesting improvements.
 You need to be adept at identifying and addressing bottlenecks, optimizing performance, and ensuring system reliability.

 The Bar for Whatsapp: For this question, E5 candidates are expected to speed through the initial high level design so you can spend time discussing, in detail, scaling and robustness issues in the design.
-You should also be able to discuss the pros and cons of different architectural choices, especially how they impact scalability, performance, and maintainability.
+You should also be able to discuss the pros and cons of different architectural choices (like partitioning by chat or user), especially how they impact scalability, performance, and maintainability.

 Staff+